IntegrationMatters/njams-sdk/README.md

 The nJAMS Client SDK provides implementations to connect to nJAMS Server and create messages via Java classes.
 It should be the underlying base when you try to create a nJAMS client.

+SDK uses the [Messageformat](https://github.com/IntegrationMatters/njams-messageformat) which contains the shared Message structures between client and server.

 ## JavaDoc

 * [JavaDoc nJAMS SDK](https://integrationmatters.github.io/njams-sdk/index-njams-sdk.html) - The newest SDK JavaDocs